Penny Drue Baird: Career

 Baird is a Phi Beta Kappa graduate of the University of Rochester.
 She has a doctoral degree in psychology and studied interior design at The New York School of Interior Design.

 Baird's style was recognized in Unquestionably Addicted to Paris: Penny Drue Baird's Book List in September 2011.

 Notable accomplishments

 Baird has been listed as one of Architectural Digest's Top 100 of the world's best interior designers and architects.
 She is also a winner of Rohm & Haas's “Prettiest Painted Rooms in America”.

 Baird has been mentioned and quoted in over 150 shelter magazines and periodicals, including Architectural Digest's "A Promise of a Year in Paris", "The Accent is French", and "Charm, Rekindled".

-Baird has authored four books and been featured in an article titled, "Feasts & Celebrations; Fantasy for A Good Cause", in The New York Times.
+Baird has authored five books and been featured in an article titled, "Feasts & Celebrations; Fantasy for A Good Cause", in The New York Times.
 Her work has been recognized in Best Interior Designers Magazine, Huffington Post, and DuJour Magazine.